Retro-futurism and its retro-futurist aesthetic impacts every corner of our world, from culture to media and art to

-In essence, Steampunk takes the contemporary digital world and puts it into the Victorian age.
+In essence, Steampunk puts the contemporary digital world into the Victorian age.

 The most recent retrofuturistic genre is Dieselpunk.

-The term Dieselpunk is also associated with ‘Decodence’ – a contemporary movement of Art Deco – but in a more sophisticated form.
+Dieselpunk is also associated with ‘Decadence’ – a contemporary movement of Art Deco – but in a more sophisticated form.

-Dieselpunk covers the 1920s fashion to the 1950s fashion, and it is infused with the alternate history of a different World War II, where the Axis claims victory.
+Dieselpunk is infused with the alternate history of a different World War II, where the Axis claims victory.

 As a retro-futurist design genre, Dieselpunk is often referenced in retrofuturism interior design, cinematic styles of film noir, and German expressionism.